Yoga Trip in Nepal with Yoga Trekking and Monastery Retreat

 (*) Can be purchased anywhere well in Nepal.

-Don’t save on the socks
+Don’t skimp on socks

-Multifunctional Laundry (MFW):
+Multifunctional underwear (MFW):

 Disadvantage: